 Introduction

 Hull was announced the winner of the UK City of Culture 2017 in 2013.
-This award is given to a city every four years that demonstrates the believes in the transformational power of Culture.
+This award is given to a city every four years that demonstrates believes belief in the transformational power of Culture.
 To deliver the programme Hull City Council have set up Hull UK City of Culture 2017 as an independent company and charitable trust.

 In line with the BFI Film Forever Strategy, this Transformative Film Culture for Hull 2017 proposal is building towards the priority actions that will see Film flourish in Hull.